 Tired of your same old black hair?
 Well, switching things up has never been this easy.
-Box dyes, permanent hair color, temporary hair color sprays.
-There are just so many ways to add a splash of color to your tresses!
-But if we’re being really honest, dying your hair isn’t all that simple because with great power, comes great responsibility.
-Permanent hair coloring comes with its own unique struggles.
+Box dyes, permanent hair colour, temporary hair colour sprays.
+There are just so many ways to add a splash of colour to your tresses!
+But if we’re being really honest, dying your hair isn’t all that simple because with great power comes great responsibility.
+Permanent hair colouring comes with its own unique struggles.
 Simply dying your hair isn’t enough, maintenance is equally important.
-No one likes to watch their hair color fade away too soon.
-So, I guess it’s time to deep dive into the world of hair coloring and discover ways to make it last!
+No one likes to watch their hair colour fade away too soon.
+So, I guess it’s time to deep dive into the world of hair colouring and discover ways to make it last!

-From using the right dye shampoo to following some basic post-coloring etiquettes, here are all the ways in which you can protect your colored hair and make it last long:
+From using the right dye shampoo to following some basic post-colouring etiquettes, here are all the ways in which you can protect your coloured hair and make it last long:

 1. Use A Sulphate-Free Shampoo

-The first thing you should do after getting your hair colored is throw out your regular shampoo and replace it with a sulphate-free color protecting shampoo.
+The first thing you should do after getting your hair coloured is throw out your regular shampoo and replace it with a sulphate-free colour protecting shampoo.
 Sulphate-free shampoos are a lot more gentle than regular shampoos that contain sulphates.
 Not only do they help retain hair dye, but they also ensure that the hair is not stripped of its natural oils.

 2. Do Not Wash Your Hair Everyday